University of Oulu

 You can check it in our Aurora Movie gallery.
-At the moment (late Feb 2017) solar activity is in descending phase of the Cycle 24 so the probability of seeing Northern Lights in Lapland is still high.
-The geomagnetic activity in past months has been mostly origin from the long living coronal holes of the Sun, so the occurence of the Northern Lights followed the 27 days solar rotation (see explanation below).
-Even the geomagnetic activity has been still high the cloudiness has varied lot due to mild winter with lot of low pressure systems passing the Northern Scandinavia.
-Warm western winds has generated suitable conditions to observe the Polar Stratospheric Clouds (PSCs) before and after sunrise.
+At the moment (Sep 2020) solar activity is still in the minimum of the cycle.
+Some sun spots of Cycle 25 has been observed during summer 2020.
+The geomagnetic activity in past months has still been low and activity is mostly origin from the long living coronal holes of the Sun, so the occurence of the Northern Lights has strongly followed the 27 days solar rotation (see explanation below) and coming activity can be easily checked from Spaceweather.com.
+The activity of late August might stil be geoeffective from 25/26 September 2020 onwards.

 The observatory does not have facilities to serve tourists.
 We are an independent department of the University of Oulu and our main task is geophysical observations and related research including the Northern Lights.
 We do not have public opening hours at the observatory and we do not work during evenings and nights when the Northern Lights are in the sky.
 Note: Sodankylä is 350km north of Oulu and 130km north of Rovaniemi.

-The season of the Northern Lights starts in the end of August when nights become darker.
-However in the start of the season nights are short and just the darkest moments are suitable for observing the Northern Lights.
-But the days become shorter and shorter towards December when the polar night of the norhern hemisphere covers the Northern part of the Scandinavia.
-In the end of October when time is shifted from summer time to normal time Magnetic Local Mignight is earlier and also dark falls earlier.
+In Sodankylä, the season of the Northern Lights starts in the end of August when nights become darker.
+However, at the start of the season, nights are short and just the darkest moments are suitable for observing the Northern Lights.
+But the days become shorter and shorter towards December when the polar night of the northern hemisphere covers the northern part of Finland and Scandinavia.
+At the end of October, when time is shifted from daylight saving (summer) time to normal (winter) time, Magnetic Local Midnight is earlier and also darkness comes earlier.
 The auroral season continues until late April when the nights are too bright to see Northern Lights.

 The source of the Northern Lights are particles originally from the Sun.
 The particle flow called as Solar wind varies all the time.
 Monitoring of the activity of the Sun and Solar Wind gives information about approaching disturbances in Earth's magnetosphere.
 You can get forecasts for the coming days from, e.g., SpaceWeather.com.